wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'seeks the creator of a new spell',
     'seeks a Wizard who escaped death',
     'seeks an hermit',
   ];
+   gen_data['djinnwants'] = [
+    'on a culinary journey',
+    'laughing at the inherent comedy of winged creatures', 'trapped by a spoiled master',
+    'manifesting its master’s last wish',
+    'harvesting materials for its sky palace',
+    'who is bound to the place and bored to death',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>